Summary

 Registration of varieties in official catalogs

 In order to be marketed, a variety must be registered in the official French catalogs.
 It is then registered directly at European Union level, in catalogs listing all varieties authorized in the territories concerned.
-To do so, a variety must be different from those already ...
+To do this, a variety must be different from those already ...

 List of charts